sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Environment Variables

-Configure the microagent using process environment variables passed to the JVM by its parent process.
+Configure the Microagent using process environment variables passed to the JVM by its parent process.

 Syntax:  `SHIFTLEFT_PROP_NAME="prop-value"`